raspberrypilearning/create-your-own-world/en/step_11.md

 What if some of the doors in your world are locked, and the player must find the key to progress?

-+ Switch to the key sprite.
-Right-click on it and choose 'show' so that it appears on the stage.
++ Switch to the `key` sprite.
+Right-click on it and choose **show** so that it appears on the stage.

-+ Edit the key sprite's costume so that it is blue.
++ Edit the `key` sprite's costume so that it is blue.

-+  Switch your stage backdrop to room 3, and place the key somewhere difficult to reach!
++  Switch your Stage backdrop to room 3, and place the `key` sprite somewhere difficult to reach!

  ![screenshot](images/world-key.png)

-+ Add some code to the key sprite to make sure that the key is only visible in room 3.
++ Add code to the `key` sprite to make sure that it is only visible in room 3.

 + Create a new list variable called `inventory`{:class="blockdata"}.
-This will be where you store all of the items your player collects.
+This will be where you store all of the items your `player` sprite collects.

 [[[generic-scratch-make-list]]]